Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse

 In a Bayesian formulation, the parameters of interest and the observed data are modeled as random variables, and any prior knowledge or lack thereof (e.g., uncertainty in the parameters) is encoded in the prior distribution and any noise or measurement error is encoded in the likelihood function (along with the forward process).
-Contrary to deterministic approaches where a single solution is provided, the Bayesian approach provides a distribution of plausible solutions in the form of samples from a posterior probability distribution.
-Given the observation data, Bayes' law allows full uncertainty quantification (UQ) via incorporation of prior knowledge about the unknown parameters (in the form of the prior) and the likelihood.
-Good references on Bayesian or statistical approaches to inverse problems and computational UQ include \cite{calvetti2007introduction,bardsley2018computational}.
+Contrary to deterministic approaches, where a single solution is provided, the Bayesian approach provides a distribution of plausible solutions in the form of samples from \jmc{the} posterior probability distribution.
+Given the observation data, Bayes' law allows uncertainty quantification (UQ) via incorporation of prior knowledge about the unknown parameters (in the form of the prior) and the likelihood.
+Good references on Bayesian or statistical approaches to inverse problems and computational UQ include \cite{calvetti2023bayesianbook,bardsley2018computational,calvetti2007introduction}.

 However, there are various challenges that have hindered the extension of many of these approaches to the large-scale problems of interest.
 For hierarchical Bayesian approaches where the prior and/or likelihood distributions depend on additional (hyper-)parameters, hyperpriors must be incorporated.
-This usually results in complicated posterior distributions that do not have a closed form, thereby requiring expensive approximation techniques \cite{ghattasinfinitebayes,BuiThanh2014}.
-Moreover, even when it is possible to derive a closed-form for the posterior distribution, drawing samples from the posterior distribution can become a computational nightmare.
-For hierarchical Bayesian inverse problems, there exists a wide range of methods and approaches, each of which has advantages and disadvantages.
-A full comparison is beyond the scope of this paper.
+This usually results in complicated posterior distributions that do not have a closed form, thereby requiring expensive approximation techniques \cite{ghattasinfinitebayes,BuiThanh2014,flath2011fast}.
+Moreover, even when it is possible to derive a closed-form for the posterior distribution, drawing samples from the posterior distribution can \jmc{be} computationally expensive.